Certified Safety Manager: Construction (CSMC)

 The National Association of Safety Professionals (NASP) offers a safety course designed for construction safety managers, project managers, competent persons, or anyone overseeing safety at the job site.
-The coursework will help you learn safety skills and earn the certification needed to be a competent site safety manager and trainer.
+The coursework will help you learn safety skills and earn the certificate needed to be a competent site safety manager and trainer.

 How Do You Become a Certified Construction Manager?

 Certified construction safety manager training starts with formal instruction.
 Most construction safety management positions ask for college education, with 76% of jobholders saying they needed a Bachelor’s degree.
 Occasionally, construction safety managers have received some college education and no degree.
 Some popular fields of study include construction management, occupational health and safety or engineering.
 Most employers expect five to seven years of related job experience.
 You can get the necessary on-the-job training at an entry-level construction position, where you’ll learn basic safety procedures.

 Because of their focus on the health and safety of all workers, most employers look for several safety certificates.
 You must be competent in a broad range of construction-specific safety issues and certified to train employees following the Occupational Safety and Health Administration (OSHA) guidelines.
 Becoming a NASP Certified Safety Manager of Construction (CSMC) can help.

 To earn the designation as a NASP certified construction manager, you won’t need to meet any prerequisites.
 Still, most of our students rely on previous safety knowledge.
 We highly recommend having some prior exposure to these topics since we cover them in considerable depth.